ocaml/platform-blog/Signing-the-opam-repository.md

 sign them (as hotfix), introduce new delegations for packages, etc.).

-However, by requiring a quorum for sensitive operations, we limit the scope of a single RM key compromise to the validation of new maintainer keys or delegations (which should be the most common operation done by RMs): this enables to raise the level of security of the new, malicious packages but otherwise doesn't change much from what can be done with just access to the git repository.
+However, by requiring a quorum for sensitive operations, we limit the scope of a single RM key compromise to the validation of new developer keys or delegations (which should be the most common operation done by RMs): this enables to raise the level of security of the new, malicious packages but otherwise doesn't change much from what can be done with just access to the git repository.